 HRWC assesses the systematic problems caused by the one hundred dams in our watershed.
 We work with communities, dam owners, and dam operators to improve dam functionality or restore the river through strategic dam removal.

 HRWC partners with communities in the Upper, Middle, and Lower Huron areas to monitor water quality and address stormwater runoff.
-These municipal partnerships include the Livingston Watershed Advisory Group, the Middle Huron Stormwater Advisory Group, and the Alliance of Downriver Watersheds.
-A voluntary cooperative group known as the Middle Huron Initiative also works to specifically address phosphorus pollution in Ford and Belleville lakes.
+These municipal partnerships include the Livingston Watershed Advisory Group, the Middle Huron Partners, and the Alliance of Downriver Watersheds.

 The Livingston Watershed Advisory Group (WAG) is a collaborative membership group.
 HRWC developed watershed management plans for the Huron Chain of Lakes and Upper Shiawassee River watersheds in Livingston County with this group.
 The WAG now works together to implement activities that were recommended by those plans.
 They are also interested in adding the Red Cedar River watershed.